 One of the most common causes of FHA is a large discrepancy in energy intake and energy expenditure.

-Meaning someone is eating too few calories for how many calories their body is burning on a daily basis to point that their overall energy availability is very low.
+Eating too few calories for how many calories your body is burning on a daily basis leads to low energy availability.

 However, to reverse FHA it often doesn’t take a major increase in daily calorie intake to make an impact.